Air Force vs. Army NCAA Football Odds, Plays and Insights | November 6, 2021

 Air Force Stats and Trends

-- The Falcons have an against the spread record of 4-2 in their six games as a favorite of 3 points or more so far this season.
+- So far this season, the Falcons have been installed as favorites by a 2.5-point margin or more six times and are 4-2 ATS in those matchups.

-- Air Force's games this year have gone over the total in two out of seven opportunities (28.6%).
+- Air Force's games this year have hit the over on two of seven set point totals (28.6%).

-- When Air Force puts up more than 27.7 points, it is 2-1 against the spread and 3-1 overall.
+- Air Force is 2-1 against the spread and 3-1 overall in games when it puts up more than 27.7 points.

 - In games that Air Force totals over 332.6 yards, the team is 3-1 against the spread and 4-1 overall.

-- The Falcons have six turnovers this season, equal to the number of takeaways for the Black Knights.
+- The Falcons have six giveaways this season, while the Black Knights have six takeaways .

 - Find the latest spread and moneyline odds for Air Force at SISportsbook.